-Work Schedule: Full time - 80 Biweekly Hours
+Work Schedule: Part time - 48 Biweekly Hours

 The RN independently uses the nursing process to safely, therapeutically and efficiently care for a group of patients.
 Uses information from a variety of sources to assess, plan, implement, identify outcomes and evaluate patient's plan of care.

-- Provides a safe environment specific to age and development of patient.
+- Provides a safe environment specific to age and development of the patient.

 - Provides safe environment specific to age and development of patient population served.